MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Test your content in real time

 Now that you have some content authored into a dialog tree, it's time to test this out in real time to see if it's working as you expected.
-For this, you'll use the test bot panel.
+For this, you'll use the test bot pane.

 :::image type="content" source="media/test-bot-panel.png" alt-text="Start bot with latest content." border="false":::